ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 > [!IMPORTANT]
 > Before you begin the following procedure, make sure you have completed the steps in the section, [Prepare your environment for Information Barriers](#prepare-your-environment-for-information-barriers).

-1. As a global administrator or compliance administrator, define two groups by running the following PowerShell cmdlets in Exchange Online:
+1. As a global administrator or compliance administrator, define two groups by running the following PowerShell cmdlets in Exchange Online.
+Run these cmdlets one a time:

-    ```
-    $productsGroup = Get-DistributionGroup  -Identity Products | select DistinguishedName
+    `$productsGroup = Get-DistributionGroup  -Identity Products | select DistinguishedName`

-    $researchGroup = Get-DistributionGroup -Identity Research | select DistinguishedName
+    `$researchGroup = Get-DistributionGroup -Identity Research | select DistinguishedName`
-    ```

-2. Define filter variables for the Products and Research groups  by running the following PowerShell cmdlets in the Office 365 Security & Compliance Center:
+2. Define filter variables for the Products and Research groups  by running the following PowerShell cmdlets in the Office 365 Security & Compliance Center.
+Run these cmdlets one a time:

-    ```
-    $productsFilter = "(MemberOfGroup -eq $productsGroup)"
+    `$productsFilter = "(MemberOfGroup -eq $productsGroup)"`

-    $researchFilter = "(MemberOfGroup -eq $researchGroup)"
+    `$researchFilter = "(MemberOfGroup -eq $researchGroup)"`
-    ```

 3. Define an Information Barriers policy that allows the Products group to communicate with only the Research group in Microsoft Teams.
 Do this by running the following PowerShell cmdlet in the Office 365 Security & Compliance Center: